npm package discovery and stats viewer.

 • Works out of the box with serverless

-• Does NOT receive regular messages - only interactions
+• Does not receive regular messages

-Gateway WebSocket (Required for Messages)
+Gateway WebSocket (required for messages):

-• Required to receive regular messages and reactions
+• Receives regular messages and reactions

 • Requires a persistent connection